 Above: Yet another step: In order to get all the plant bits out, after you extract the cooled wax from the water, you will need to place it in a pan, melt it again, and then strain it as shown here.

-Above: The lovely results: Solvi holds our yield from about 2 pounds of berries.
+Above: The lovely results: Solvi holds our yield from about two pounds of berries.
 Time to boil and cool and strain another batch.

 Above: The first dip!
-Using a large soup can, I melted my bayberry wax with 1 pound of beeswax, available at Brushy Mountain Bee Farm; $5.85 per pound.
+Using a large soup can, I melted my bayberry wax with one pound of beeswax, available at Brushy Mountain Bee Farm; $7.50 per pound.

 Above: The candles begin to take shape.
 Alternating between several pairs at a time allows the wax to harden in between dips.

-Above: I made a simple drying rack using a couple sets of chopsticks set under a cutting board at the counter's edge.
+Above: I made a simple drying rack using a couple of sets of chopsticks held in place under a cutting board at the counter's edge.

 Above: This part was really fun.
 While the first candles dried, I started on a second set.